Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Quality of Coverage Framework

-\texttt{Usability} measures the fraction of time the network delivers acceptable performance; we term these "usable periods."
+{\textbf{Usability (U)}:} \texttt{Usability} measures the fraction of time the network delivers acceptable performance; we term these "usable periods."
 Our goal is not to select an appropriate threshold, but rather to provide a framework for defining a \texttt{Usability} KPI.
-Let $\tau$ be the predefined \texttt{Usability Threshold} for metric $X$ (e.g. 100ms for latency or 35Mbps for download speed).
-Over a continuous observation window of duration $T$, \texttt{Usability} is defined as: where $\mathsf{usable}_\tau[\cdot]$ denotes the predicate that evaluates to $1$ when the performance metric satisfies the usability condition (i.e., $X(x,y,t)\!\ge\!\tau$ for uplink and downlink bandwidth, or $X(x,y,t)\!\le\!\tau$ for latency and packet loss).
+Let $\tau$ be the predefined Usability Threshold for metric $X$ (e.g. 100~ms for latency or 35~Mbps for download speed).
+Over a continuous observation window of duration $T$, \texttt{Usability} is defined as: where $\mathsf{usable}_\tau[\cdot]$ denotes the predicate that evaluates to $1$ when the performance metric satisfies the usability condition (i.e., $X(x,y,t)\!\ge\!\tau$ for uplink/downlink bandwidth).
+We denote the measurements $X(x,y,t)$ for which $\mathsf{usable}_\tau[X(x,y,t)]$ holds as $X_{\text{usable}}(x,y,t)$.
+The \texttt{Usability} KPI serves as the basis for all QoC KPIs.